U.N. Security Council OKs peacekeepers for C.African Republic

 "African Union troops supported by the French troops are doing tremendous work to protect the civilian population, but it's not yet enough," French U.N.
 Ambassador Gerard Araud told reporters after the Security Council vote on Thursday.

-U.S. Ambassador to the United Nations Samantha Power, who visited Bangui on Wednesday for the second time, said the violence between Christians and Muslims had brought the Central African Republic "to the edge of disaster."
+U.S. Ambassador to the United Nations, Samantha Power, who visited Bangui on Tuesday for the second time, said the violence between Christians and Muslims had brought the Central African Republic "to the edge of disaster."

 "Untold horrors continue in small villages throughout the countryside and more than 19,000 Muslims are trapped in the capital, too afraid of anti-balaka forces to leave their hiding places," Power told reporters.